Supply Arrangements FAQ

 Broader public sector organizations are welcome to use most supply arrangements.

 This depends on the supply arrangement.
 If a better price can be achieved through a separate competitive process then a limit may be established.
 For example, some of the supply arrangements for pipe have a per transaction limit of $50,000.
-Any such limitations are noted in the individual supply arrangement page, usually in Important Information.
+Any such limitations are noted in the individual supply arrangement page, usually in the Important Information section.

 As per Chapter 6 of the B.C.
 Government Core Policy, you are able to buy goods if there is not a supply arrangement available.
 Goods under $5000 can be bought with your Purchasing Card.
 Goods over $5000 require you to submit a requisition to Procurement Services Branch.